Highest Quality Protein to Rebuild the Body:

 Healthy lean body tissue depends upon an adequate supply of high quality protein.
 The protein acts to repair damaged muscle tissue and provide growth factors that improve muscle fiber growth and rejuvenation (1).
 Although the quantity of protein consumed is important it is much more important to consider the quality of protein.

-High quality protein is completely whole and non-denatured.
+Highest quality protein is completely whole and non-denatured.
 It contains essential vitamins, minerals, enzymes and other natural co-factors.
 These components are very important for overall amino acid utilization and energy production.
 Protein by nature digests to form an acidic ash.
 These co-factors help provide alkaline substances that maintain normal acid/base balance.

 Processing Damages the Protein: